-Our school has designated the north side of the parking lot in the front of the school for dropping off students in the morning and picking them up after school.
+Our school has designated the north side of the parking lot in the front of the school nearest the Gym Entrance for dropping off students in the morning and picking them up after school.
 The south side of the parking lot is for staff only.
 Please drive carefully while in the parking lot, and be aware of students walking and crossing the lot.
 The goal is to eliminate students crossing the paths of buses and cars.
 Please assist us in providing a safe and effective plan for the pickup and drop off each day.

-'''

-A. Please use the Drop Off/Pick Up lane ONLY (Right Lane).

-'''

-- B. Please avoid "parking" in the visitors' lot when dropping off your child.
+- 1. Please use the Drop Off/Pick Up areas ONLY. - 2.
+After dropping off / picking up your child, please leave immediately.
+Prompt exits will assist us in maintaining a consistent flow of traffic. - 3.
+Please avoid "parking" in the visitors' lot when dropping off your child.
 Use the drop of lane whenever possible.
 For your child's safety, we are trying to eliminate students crossing the paths of moving cars.
 In saying that, we do understand that on cold mornings, many parents will park and wait for the bells before sending their kids out of their cars.
-In this situation, please have your kids exercise caution as they walk into school. - C. Please do not park in the Bus Lane at any time. - D. After dropping off / picking up your child, please yield to buses as they exit.
+In this situation, please have your kids exercise caution as they walk into school. - 4.
+Please do not park in the Bus Lane at any time. - 5.
+Please do not park in the staff/event parking when dropping off / picking up your child.
+Your child will then need to cross the bus lane For your child's safety, we are trying to eliminate students crossing between buses, cars, and moving traffic. - 6.
+Please do not use the side parking lot for student drop off / pick up.
+The side parking lot is restricted to staff parking only. - 7.
+After dropping off / picking up your child, please yield to buses as they exit.